dashpresshq/archaea/docs/intro.md

 ## Not

 ### API generator
-The APIs produced by Hadmean are for their internal use, It is not designed to be used by other clients.
+The APIs produced by Hadmean are for its internal use, It is not designed to be used by other clients.
 There are plenty of good tools out there already building APIs and we don't have anything we feel can be improved, There will be no support for any unintentional API usage, they will not be documented and they can/will change without notice.
 This is intentional because we just want to scope Hadmean to just admin use.

 ### Database client
 Hadmean will not and will never have an interface to change the structure of your database.
 This is intentional because we just want to scope Hadmean to just admin use.